mapbender/mapbender-documentation/en/installation/configuration.rst

 * mailer: The mailer settings start with **mailer**.
 Use f.e. smtp or sendmail.
 * locale: You can choose a locale for your application (default is en, de is available).
 Check http://doc.mapbender.org/en/book/translation.html to find out how to modify translations or how to add a new language.

-**Notice:** You need a mailer for self-registration and reset password functionality.
+.. note:: You need a mailer for self-registration and reset password functionality.

 If you use a proxy you have to add the proxy settings to parameters.yml at section *OWSProxy Configuration*.